cslev/ovsdos/README.md

 Our servers' parameters:
-Ubuntu 18.04
+*Ubuntu 18.04*

-OVS installed from repository and OVS datapath came from the stock kernel modules, i.e., openvswitch's version is 2.9.0, and the kernel's version is 4.15.0-32
+OVS installed from repository and OVS datapath came from the stock kernel modules, i.e., openvswitch's version is *2.9.0*, and the kernel's version is *4.15.0-32*

 ### IMPORTANT
 **The following actions must be executed on both servers (practically, one after each other) unless otherwise stated!**